A virtualized environment allows a user to test drive an operating

 The base memory size must be changed to at least 1024 MB.
 If the

-system has a lot of RAM, use more.
-Any number within the green area is
+host system has a lot of RAM, use more.
+Any number within the green area

-considered a safe value by VirtualBox, meaning it should not slow down
+is considered a safe value by VirtualBox, meaning it should not affect

 Fig. 1.3.4 Virtual Hard Drive - New or Existing

-This screen is used to create the virtual hard drive, or the amount of
+This section is used to create the virtual hard drive, or the amount of

-disk space available to the virtual machine.
-If this is your first
+disk space available to the guest OS installed in the virtual machine.

-Create a virtual hard drive now and click
+Create a virtual hard drive now utility should be fine, then

-Use an existing virtual hard drive file from the drop-down
+selecting Use an existing virtual hard drive file from the

-menu.
+drop-down menu.
 Create as many virtual machines as desired.
-However, if the
+If the host

-hard drives to prevent the physical hard drive from being used up by old
+hard drives to prevent wasting space on the physical hard drive by old

 Fig. 1.3.5 Hard Drive Type